cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Examples of loops that **cannot** be unrolled:

 ```
-// LIMIT is a global variable and as such the value assigned to it isn't considered constant
+// LIMIT is a program parameter and as such the value assigned to it isn't considered constant
-// (see Data Flow Optimization)
-LIMIT = 10;
+param LIMIT = 10;
 for i in 0 ...
 LIMIT do
     cell1[i] = 0;
 end;